DimisDev/php-discord-logs/README.md

 # PHP-Website-Logs
-An Analytic Website Discord Info Logger Coded in PHP (Uses ip-api.com & ipapi.co APIs for information gathering)
+An Analytic Website Discord Info Logger Coded in PHP (Uses ip-api.com & ipapi.co APIs for information gathering) ⚠️Warning: The Logger is created for educational purposes and only for Traffic Tracking for Development reasons, Im am not responsible for any wrong/illegal use of the code!

 # Discord Output:
 ![webhook](https://cdn.discordapp.com/attachments/1076189699087024211/1076211479562436668/image.png)